dan-nagle/h2m/README.txt

 6. Make sure that the compiler you think is being used to build LLVM and Clang is actually the compiler found by CMake.
-Alteration of search paths, or manual builds explicitly specifying the compiler, may be necessary.
+Alteration of search paths, or use of the CXX_COMPILER build script option may be necessary.
 CMake should name the found compiler and version as it begins the build process.